sgothel/gluegen/doc/GlueGen_Mapping.md

 If no keys are defined via `JavaCallbackKey`, or manually injected using a custom `SetCallback-KeyClass`, see below, the `CallbackFunction` has global scope.

+In case keys are defined via `JavaCallbackKey` and no manually injected custom `SetCallback-KeyClass` used, a public `SetCallback-KeyClass` is being generated covering the defined keys.

 Keys allow to limit the scope, i.e. map multiple `CallbackFunction` to the different keys.

 Key arguments must match in `SetCallbackFunction` to remove a previously set `CallbackFunction`.